 Current methods for modeling and assessing fitness for service for pipelines are not able to accurately predict failure when interacting flaws such as dent, corrosion wall loss and embedded cracks are simultaneously present.
 In combination with our research on accurate flaw detection, we are developing probabilistic failure models for selected cases of individual and interacting flaws.

-Shape memory polymers and metallic alloys are responsive materials that are able to recover large strains and their original permanent shapes from temporary modified shapes.
+Shape memory polymers and shape memory alloys are responsive materials that are able to recover large strains and their original permanent shapes from temporary modified shapes.
 The use of biocompatible shape memory polymers and alloys could be particularly useful in minimally invasive surgeries where there are limitations to access parts of the body due to anatomical considerations.
-Working alongside physicians from local hospitals, we are developing shape memory polymer and alloy based biomedical devices and implants for more optimum and minimally invasive surgeries.
+Working alongside physicians from local hospitals, we are developing shape memory polymer and alloy based novel minimally invasive biomedical implants.